LukoJy3D/perfect100/CONTRIBUTING.md

     }
 ...
 ```
-_Game ID can be found on the steam store page or steamdb.info_
+_You can find the Game ID on the Steam store page or steamdb.info_
-3. Do `go run .\build.go`.
-Remember that the OpenAI api key should be exported as an environment variable for a script to work properly.
+4. Do `go run .\build.go`.
-4. Script will populate the achievement list and guide folder contents after a script successfully runs.
+5. Script will populate the achievement list and guide folder contents after a script successfully runs.

-### 4. Making changes without running golang
+### 4. Making changes without local setup

 Most parts of the process are automated by GitHub action to keep all information more structured.

-Sometimes there is no need to run Golang as you want to add a couple of game guides for existing games in which guide files are already generated.
-However, if you need to add a new game, this can be done with the following workflow:
+Sometimes there is no need to run Golang or set up ai on your local environment as you want to add a couple of game guides for existing games in which guide files are already generated.
+Adding a new game can be done with the following workflow:

-1. Add game id and name to [games.json](/games.json). (game id can be found on the steam store page URL or steamdb.info).
+1. Add game id and name to [games.json](/games.json).
+(You can find the game id on the Steam store page URL or steamdb.info).
 2. Commit your changes and open a pull request.
 3. Wait for GitHub actions to do the rest (it will generate an achievement list, achievement guides by completely inaccurate AI, and stats of players)